Hidden Dangers When Cleaning Teeth with a Toothpick

 If you frequently clean up the scraps of food between the same teeth, this will cause the space between the teeth.
-Even gradually the space can become bigger and bigger.
-Obviously it is not good for oral health and also worsen the shape of teeth that had previously been neat.
+Even gradually space can become bigger and bigger.
+It is not good for oral health and also worsens the shape of teeth that had previously been neat.

 4. Destructive tooth enamel.

 The habit of using a toothpick can also damage tooth enamel.
 The enamel alone is the hardest surface of the human body and is also the outermost layer of the tooth that protects the underlying tissue composed of dentine and pulp.